oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 }
 ```

-Here, another way to manage state is demonstrated.
-This time, React's built-in `useContext` hook is used to get what we set prior in the `UserContext` we created with React's `createContext` method.
+Here, we demonstrate another way to manage state.
+This time, React's built-in `useContext` hook is used to get what we set earlier in the `UserContext` we created with React's `createContext` method.

 **NOTE:** The following custom styling has also been added to `src/App.css` in the demo repository.